 For more information about our program see the Chemistry Department Graduate Studies Handbook (PDF).

 PhD students are required to take five courses determined by the student's interests and field of study.
 Students may choose from a variety of intermediate and advanced chemistry courses in all areas of chemistry with the guidance of their advisor.
+Meeting the program requirements is the responsibility of each student.
+Students are expected to complete the Graduate Student Annual Activity Report before June 15 every year and meet with their advisor prior to August 15.
+This report guides students, their advisors, and the graduate coordinator on student progress and maintains eligibility for department fellowships and travel grants.

 Programs of study can be modified to best address a student's research needs and interests.
 Thus, courses in related fields, such as biochemistry, pharmacology, biophysics, physics, optics, and mathematics are also available.
 Specially designed programs are also available for MD/PhD students.